mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_bad.md

 ### Casting SEL to `(char *)`

 In the Apple runtime a SEL is basically a string, but this is not true in
-MulleObjC:
+mulle-objc:

 ```
 - (void) printSelectorAsCString:(SEL) sel
 {
-   printf( "%s\n", sel); // SEL is not a C-String in MulleObjC
+   printf( "%s\n", sel); // SEL is not a C-String in mulle-objc
 }
 ```

 ### Accessing variable arguments with va_list

-Variable arguments are NOT `va_list` in MulleObjC, but [mulle-vararg](//github.com/mulle-c/mulle-vararg) instead:
+Variable arguments are NOT `va_list` in mulle-objc, but [mulle-vararg](//github.com/mulle-c/mulle-vararg) instead:

 ```